Should I Choose Tooth Bonding For A Gap?

 Tooth bonding can help restore confidence in your smile by bridging any gaps or chips in your teeth owing to tooth trauma.
 It is also one of the simpler forms of treatment.

-To begin the process, the dentist uses a shade guide to determine the appropriate composite resin color so that the surface chosen matches your smile.
+To begin the process, the dentist uses a shade guide to determine the appropriate composite resin colour so that the surface chosen matches your smile.
 The bonding process then begins.
-The dentist will then roughen the surface of the tooth and applies conditioning liquid that firmly bonds the agent to the tooth in its position.
-The resin is molded accordingly to its desired shape.
+The dentist will then roughen the surface of the tooth and apply conditioning liquid that firmly bonds the agent to the tooth in its position.
+The resin is moulded according to its desired shape.
 Finally, the resin is hardened using an ultraviolet laser.
-Once hardened the dentist will shape it accordingly and polish it.
+Once hardened, the dentist will shape it accordingly and polish it.

 Tooth bonding treatment typically takes between 30 to 60 minutes to complete.